diegofgf/SilentVoices/part2draft.md

 People call him Skull.

 His legs shift and pace without going anywhere.
 He feels uneasy being alone in a nightclub with just a single malt for his company.
 Nowadays, he is more used to filling cups up than emptying them down.
-Many months have passed since the last time he drank or partied in any fashion.
-But tonight, a good friend thought it would be only proper to serve his best barman with the best spirit in the house.
+Over a year has passed since the last time he drank or partied in any fashion.
+But tonight, a good friend thought it would be only proper to serve his best barman with a glassfull of the best spirit in the house.

 The friend is not there though.

 The air is thick with the intense vibrations of electronic music.
 The surface of the liquid shivers nonstop under the constant humming of the subs, and wobbles rhythmically as the kick hits in precise and powerful bass waves.
 His ebony skin, tired but wrinkleless, itches with the constant buzz.
 Still, he hears only the echoing of his own thoughts. *Ow, babe girl...How'd I put a smile in'ya face?* Moments ago, his best efforts provoked nothing but ephemeral laughs. *If I could just gift'y'a smile that last...
 Just for'ya birthday night...Blondie...*

 This is supposed to be a special occasion.
 Their crew would meet to party together after a long time.
-They intended to celebrate many things: Skippy's big show, Scarlet's visit to town, Spin's first major gig, and especially Blondie's first birthday with them.
+They intended to celebrate many things: Skippy's big show, Scarlet's visit to town, Spin's first major gig, and especially Blondie's first birthday party with them.
 Everyone promised to make this a big night, and toast to their reunion.

 No one else is there though.